richarddavey/codeigniter-layout/README.md

 # CodeIgniter-Layout

-CodeIgniter-Layout is a Layout library that helps your build complex and consistant views with CodeIgniter.
+CodeIgniter-Layout is a Layout library that helps your build complex and consistent views with CodeIgniter.

 ## Requirements